 In 1995, McGrath RentCorp established a contributory retirement plan, the McGrath RentCorp 401(k) Plan, as amended, covering eligible employees of McGrath RentCorp with at least three months of service.
 The McGrath RentCorp 401(k) Plan provides that each participant may annually contribute an elected percentage of his or her salary, not to exceed the statutory limit.
+McGrath

-McGrath RentCorp, at its discretion, may make matching contributions; however, no contributions were made through 2007.
-In 2008, an employer profit sharing contribution of \$0.7 million was approved by the Board of Directors and expensed.
+RentCorp, at its discretion, may make contributions.
+Contributions are expensed in the year approved.
+In 2009, an employer contribution of \$0.9 million was approved by the Board of Directors.
+There were no contributions approved in 2008 and 2007.

 In 1997, Enviroplex established a contributory retirement plan, the Enviroplex 401(k) Plan, as amended, covering eligible employees of Enviroplex with at least three months of service.
 The Enviroplex 401(k) Plan provides that each participant may annually contribute an elected percentage of his or her salary, not to exceed the statutory limit.
 Enviroplex at its discretion may make a matching contribution.
-Enviroplex made contributions of \$30,000, \$31,000 and \$32,000 in 2008, 2007 and 2006, respectively.
+Enviroplex made contributions of \$43,000, \$30,000 and \$31,000 in 2009, 2008 and 2007, respectively.